sverweij/dependency-cruiser/doc/rules-reference.md

 ### `circular`

-A boolean indicating whether or not to match module dependencies that end up where you started (a.k.a. circular dependencies).
+A Boolean indicating whether or not to match module dependencies that end up where you started (a.k.a. circular dependencies).
 Leaving this out => you don't care either way.

-For example, adding this rule to the "forbiddden" section in your .dependency-cruiser.json will issue a warning for each dependency that ends up at itself.
+For example, adding this rule to the "forbidden" section in your .dependency-cruiser.json will issue a warning for each dependency that ends up at itself.